lawrennd/old_talks/_data-science/includes/three-grades-of-data-readiness.md

   * Transition: pose a question to the data.
 * Grade A - usability

 \notes{The important definitions are at the transition.
 The move from Grade C data to Grade B data is delimited by the *electronic availability* of the data.
-The move from Grade B to Grade A data is delimited by posing a question or task to the data.}
+The move from Grade B to Grade A data is delimited by posing a question or task to the data [@Lawrence:drl17]. }

 \endif